 There are some grading schemes in the School of Graduate Studies that have important policy implications.
 They are:

 Grades of I can only be assigned for letter-graded and Pass/No Pass courses for extenuating circumstances and only when a student who is passing the course fails to complete a small, evaluative segment of the course.
 Students may not sit in the same course in a later semester to complete the work required for the original course.
 All work for the incomplete grade must be made up and the change of grade recorded in the Student Information System (SIS) by the date specified by the instructor, but no later than the 11th week of class in the semester following the one in which the I grade was received.

-In exceptional circumstances, a student may petition for an extension of the incomplete deadline of no more than one additional semester.
+In exceptional circumstances, a student may petition for an extension of the incomplete deadline.
 The petition should be submitted by the original deadline date and must contain the reasons for the extension, a proposed new completion date, and a letter from the instructor supporting the extension.

 When a student fails to submit the work required for removing the Incomplete by the date established, the instructor will enter a final grade that assumes a failing performance for the missing work.
 In the absence of the assignment of a grade by the instructor, the Registrar will convert the I to F when the deadline for making up Incomplete grades from a previous semester has passed.